-Advance reservations required.
-Advance Purchase rate offer only available online and cannot be combined with any other discount or offer.
-Subject to availability at participating hotels throughout California. ©2017 Choice Hotels International.
-All rights reserved. in North America.
-Two to four thousand years ago the basin was the site of a 30-footdeep lake that evaporated and left a one- to five-foot layer of salt in its wake.
+With the Black Mountains in the background, visitors can stroll through a shimmering expanse of nearly pure white table salt in Badwater Basin: at 282 feet below sea level, it is the lowest point in North America.
+Two to four thousand years ago the basin was the site of a 30-foot-deep lake that evaporated and left a one- to fivefoot layer of salt in its wake.
 A briny pond, four times saltier than the ocean, still remains in the basin during the winter, but during the hot summer months, it shrinks to little more than a puddle.
 Visitors are asked to stay on the boardwalk to avoid crushing the tiny Badwater snails, a species that lives under the salt crust and feeds on algae.
 Badwater basin is located 18 miles south of the Furnace Creek Visitor Center.